claudiahuynh/p8105_hw5_mh4589/HW3.md

   select(estimate, conf.low, conf.high)
 ```

-Do this for every city
+Do this for every city.

 ``` r
  homicide_summary =